joryleech/joryleech.github.io/projects/spiritbridge.md

   - Unity
   - Blender
   - C++
-summary: A platformer Dating Sim about children and ghosts.
+summary: A Platformer/Friendship-Sim about a Child Stuck in the Spirit World
 ---

 [This project has an Official Page Here](http://hibernationstudios.x10host.com/)